-For example, the EMBRC-ERIC Access Officer has access to the data you provide via the Access portal of the EMBRC-ERIC website.
+For example, the EMBRC-ERIC Access Officer and the concerned partners to whome you have submitted an access request have access to the data you provide via the online access management system ARIA.

 We will never pass on, sell or exchange your data for marketing purposes to third parties outside of EMBRC-ERIC.
 In case we use a service provider for certain data processing, we will disclose this information in the specific data policy and, as applicable, in the information notice so that you can make an informed decision about using our tools.

 11. What are cookies and how are they used?

 The EMBRC-ERIC website uses Google Analytics cookies.
 The user can accept or reject the cookies on the site by choosing to accept or reject the initial cookies notice.